SWEARINGEN SOFTWARE

 1. Intelligent scheduling algorithms

-3. Capture patient ADT & Order via HL7
+3. Capture patient ADT and orders via HL7

 8. Track patient wait times